BdR76/CSVLint/docs/readme.md

 columns, one with just the valid values and one containing the invalid values.

-As an example, if there is a column VISITDAT and in the metadata it is defined as a date value formated as `dd-mm-yyyy`, see some example results below:
+As an example, if there is a column VISITDAT and in the metadata it is defined as a date value formatted as `dd-mm-yyyy`, see some example results below:

 | visitdat   | visitdat (2) | visitdat (3) |
 |------------|--------------|--------------|